sveltejs/kit/README.md

 }
 ```

-### Documentation
+### Documentation changes

 All documentation for SvelteKit is in the `documentation` directory, and any improvements should be made as a Pull Request to this repository.
-The documentation is served via an API; the site itself is located in the [`sites` repository](https://github.com/sveltejs/sites).
+The documentation is served via [an API](https://github.com/sveltejs/api.svelte.dev); the site itself is located in the [`sites` repository](https://github.com/sveltejs/sites).

 If you wish to preview documentation changes locally, please follow the instructions here: [Previewing local docs changes](https://github.com/sveltejs/sites/blob/master/sites/kit.svelte.dev/README.md#previewing-local-docs-changes).

+### Sending PRs

+#### Coding style

+There are a few guidelines we follow:
+- Internal variables are written with `snake_case` while external APIs are written with `camelCase`
+- Provide a single object as the argument to public APIs.
+This object can have multiple properties
+- Avoid creating new test projects under `packages/kit/test/apps` but reuse an existing one when possible
+- Ensure `pnpm lint` and `pnpm check` pass.
+You can run `pnpm format` to format the code

+#### Generating changelogs

+For changes to be reflected in package changelogs, run `pnpx changeset` and follow the prompts.
+All changesets should be `patch` until SvelteKit 1.0

-### Releases
+## Releases

 The [Changesets GitHub action](https://github.com/changesets/action#with-publishing) will create and update a PR that applies changesets and publishes new versions of changed packages to npm.